haallen/CarND-Vehicle-Detection-P5/final_report.md

 ![alt text][image2]

+Note: this is for the Y channel. images for the other channels can be found in the output images folder.

 Interestingly, HLS color space provided good accuracy values but resulted in inconsistent detections of vehicles.

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of orientations, pixels_per_cell, cells_per_block and colorspaces.
 Colorspace had the most effect on the accuracy of my classifier.
-I decided to go with HLS.
+I decided to go with YCrCb.
 Orientation had some effect while pixels_per_cell and cells_per_block did not appear to have a lot of effect on the overall accuracy

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).